at-import/jacket/readme.md

 ## Jacket
 ### Dress appropriately

-Jacket helps orgainze your stylesheets for a multi context build process.
+Jacket helps orgainze your stylesheets for a multi-context build process.
-Write and maintain a master stylesheet, then output custom tailored stylesheets for specific browsers, mobile and desktop sites, and app builds.
+Write and maintain a master stylesheet, then output custom tailored stylesheets for specific browsers, mobile/desktop sites, and app builds.

+*currently in alpha.*

 ### Usage

-Write all code in a canonical stylesheet (style.scss):
+Write all code in a canonical stylesheet.

+**style.scss**

 ```scss
 .rainy {